dancromartie/dwmon/README.md

 cases complicates the design considerably.

 I've seen decent systems for _graphing_ events, but haven't seen many for monitoring things beyond exceptions.
 Even if something exist, this is fun.
+This is also a different way of thinking about my previous "Affirmative" project (see repo by same name).

 Here is an example config: